biostat0903/PGS-Server/README.md

-# COM-PGS
+# PGS-Server
-The software compares the existing methods of PGS construction, including CT (`bigsnpr`), DBSLMM, lassosum, LDpred2-auto, LDpred2-inf, LDpred2-sp, LDpred2-nosp, NPS, PRSCS, SbayesR, SBLUP and SCT.
+A web server fits the existing methods of PGS construction based on summary statistics, including CT (`bigsnpr`), DBSLMM, lassosum, LDpred2-auto, LDpred2-inf, LDpred2-sp, LDpred2-nosp, NPS, PRSCS, SbayesR, SBLUP and SCT.
 Specially, for DBSLMM and PRSCS, we give two versions: automatic and tuning version.
 The code for each method is in the `script` file folder.

 ## Preparing for code
 All methods are coded by `R`, `plink` and shell script.
 The user should run the code in Linux or virtual environment for Linux.
 Then the user should install the R packages, including `bigsnpr`, `bigstatsr`, `bigreadr`, `plyr`, `tidyverse`, `optparse`, `lassosum` and `doParallel`. <br>